Detox Your Relationships Like You Detox Your Body And Mind

 Their Past Relationship Experiences

-Realize history repeats itself.
+Realize history often repeats itself.
 Although people can change, grow and mature, it’s their past experiences which shapes them.

 It becomes important to know about their past to predict the future.
 Learning about their past takes time however.